nubank/ordnungsamt/README.md

 # ordnungsamt
-The Ordnungsamt (department of order) helps maintain order and consistency in ~society~ clojure microservices.
+The ordnungsamt (department of order) helps maintain order and consistency across GitHub-hosted code-bases.

-Largely despised, but one must wonder what society would be reduced to without it.

 ## context